 Assessment of Potential Donors

-- Your blood and tissue types are compatible with the recipient.
+- Your blood type is compatible with the intended recipient.

-- You are healthy enough to withstand major surgery and recover completely.
+- You are healthy enough to undergo major surgery and recover completely.

-Blood type.
 The first step is to determine your blood type.
-There are four blood types designated by the presence or absence of two antigens—the A antigen and the B antigen.
+There are four blood types determined by the presence or absence of two antigens—the A antigen and the B antigen.
 Blood type A means you have the A antigen.
 Type B means you have the B antigen.
 Type AB means you have both antigens.
 Type O means you have neither antigen.

 You must have a blood type compatible with the recipient or you will not be able to donate.
+Note that the Rh factor (positive or negative) usually is not considered for matching purposes.
 Here is who can donate to whom: